Dai Le: Fairfield City Council

 In 2012, while still a member of the Liberal Party, Le was elected as an independent candidate to Fairfield City Council's Cabravale Ward in the NSW Local Government Election.

 In 2016, her bid to become mayor over the endorsed Liberal candidate resulted in her suspension from the Liberal Party for 10 years.
 She subsequently teamed up with mayor Frank Carbone, who resigned from the Labor Party, to lead a majority-independent council in the Local Government Election later that year.

 Le represented Cabravale Ward between 2012 and 2021 before changes to ward boundaries led her to contest the newly created Fairfield/Cabravale Ward since the 2021 NSW local government election.
 Le was again elected to Fairfield City Council in 2024.
 She later explained that having the role in Council allowed her to "keep in touch with the real community needs", which she could elevate to the federal parliament in Canberra.

 Le was elected as deputy mayor in December 2021.
 In September 2022, at the conclusion of her deputy mayor term, she stepped down as deputy mayor but remained as a councillor.
-This was to focus on her role as the newly-elected member for Folwer in the federal parliament.
+This was to focus on her role as the newly-elected member for Fowler in the federal parliament.
 Le became the deputy mayor again in October 2024 following the local government election.

 In 2023, Le and Carbone founded the Dai Le & Frank Carbone Network party, later registered with the Australian Electoral Commission as the Western Sydney Community.